David Day (Canadian author): Other books

 Day's first book of poetry, The Cowichan, was based on a journal he kept during his logging years.
 He collaborated with Japanese artist Warabe Aska on three children's books, writing poems to accompany Aska's illustrations.

 Day explored his theory that Alice's Adventures in Wonderland was written in mathematical code in his book, Alice's Adventures in Wonderland: Decoded, based on 18 years of research studying more than 1,000 different editions of Carroll's book.

-Critical reactions
+Reception

 Time magazine and The Observer named Day's The Doomsday Book of Animals the critics' book of the year in 1981.

 Colin Tudge, writing in New Scientist reviewed The Doomsday Book of Animals, writing:

 A review in Quill & Quire wrote of Nevermore: